Dianeod/docs/docs/ml/toolkit/utils.md

 Syntax: `.ml.tscoreeq[x;y]`

+Where

-Where `x` and `y` are independent sample sets with equal variance and sample size, returns their t-test score.
+-   `x` and `y` are independent sample sets with equal variance and sample size

+returns their t-test score.

 ```q
 q)x:10+(-.5+avg each 0N 20#1000?1f)*sqrt 20*12 / ~N(10,1)